Our NorthEast Spain Mini-Trip -> Route, Miles & Costs

 - Wandering Bird: They have a good example of a 2-week budget trip to Germany HERE.

 Lastly, as you might have noticed from the first pic on this post, I’ve started mapping our travels again.
-I’ll be doing the same kind of maps I did in the USA, keeping track via Google MyMaps of our current travel route, and then transferring all that info into UMaps at the end of each travel year (Note/ for privacy purposes our start/end spot on these maps is not exactly where we live, but it’s close enough).
+I’ll be doing the same kind of maps I did in the USA, keeping track via Google MyMaps of our current travel route, and then transferring that into into a more interactive version (with links to blog posts) as we go along the way.
+Note that for privacy purposes our start/end spot on these maps is not exactly where we live, but it’s close enough.
 That’s it for the wrap-up!